 Take a look at our choices of London's best mocktails for further booze-free cocktail inspiration.

 If booze-free beer is more your bag, keep an eye out for products from these companies on your next night out:

-Leyton-based Nirvana Brewery creates entirely non-alcoholic beer, inspired by the entirely uninspiring range that already exists.
-Pale ales, lagers, stouts and IPAs are al available, with as much taste and variety as their traditional counterparts.
-An online shop is due to open soon, ideal for stocking up before barbecues and picnics, but in the meantime swing by the taproom to try the wares and see what it's all about.
+Leyton-based Nirvana Brewery creates 0% and 0.5% non-alcoholic beer, inspired by the entirely uninspiring range that already exists.
+Pale ales, lagers, stouts and IPAs are all available, with as much taste and variety as their traditional counterparts.
+There's an online shop too, ideal for stocking up before barbecues and picnics, but you can also swing by the taproom to try the wares and see what it's all about.